KertDawg/CC3DialogTool/README.md

 # CC3DialogTool
-An XP project to modify CC3+ dialog sizes at runtim
+An XP project to modify CC3+ dialog sizes at runtime